Jerry Norton

-Jerry Ray Norton (May 16, 1931 – January 14, 2020) was a professional American football safety and punter in the National Football League (NFL) for the Philadelphia Eagles, Chicago/St. Louis Cardinals, Dallas Cowboys and Green Bay Packers.
+Jerry Ray Norton (May 16, 1931 – January 14, 2020) was an American professional football safety and punter in the National Football League (NFL) for the Philadelphia Eagles, Chicago/St. Louis Cardinals, Dallas Cowboys and Green Bay Packers.
 He was selected to five Pro Bowls.
 He played college football at Southern Methodist University.

-Early years
+Early life

 Norton attended Texas High School in Texarkana, Texas, where he played football and basketball.
 He was named All-state in both sports.
 In football, he was a two-way player as a running back and defensive back.
 As a senior, he was selected to participate in both sports All-star games, but only chose basketball, because it was the invitation that arrived first.